-The approach used to visualise the distribution of SC values for asphalt sites (see section 4.2) was also applied to the concrete sites and the results are shown in Figure 4.4.
+The approach used to visualise the distribution of SC values for asphalt sites (see section 4.2) was also applied to the concrete sites and the results are shown in Figure 4.3.

-Figure 4.4 Expected SC values (sites 40-43)
+Figure 4.3: Expected SC values (sites 40-43)

-The data for concrete sites in 2017 and 2018, and to a lesser extent in 2018 and 2019, suggest that these sites are experiencing within year seasonal variation.
-However, it is noted that the variation seen is different to that for the asphalt sites and the pattern is absent or reduced in 2016 and a high proportion of earlier years (not shown).
+The data for concrete sites in 2017 and 2018, and to a lesser extent in 2019 and 2020, suggest that these sites are experiencing within year seasonal variation.
+However, it is noted that the variation seen is different to that for the asphalt sites.
+The 2021 data is showing variation over the course of the year, but noticeably the values do not rise back up in the late period.
 Therefore, the practice of applying an LECF of 1 to the concrete lengths on the Strategic Road Network (SRN) should continue (as there is not sufficient length to calculate robust stand-alone LECFs for concrete surfaces).